nikitaahire6719-dev/90DaysOfDevOps/2026/day-05/Linux-Troubleshooting-Runbook.md

 ## 📌 Objective

-To troubleshoot the Nginx service by checking its process, service status, logs, identifying the root cause of failure, and restoring the service successfully.
+To practice Linux service troubleshooting by checking the Nginx process, service status, process IDs, logs, identifying a service startup issue, and verifying that the web server was running successfully.

 ---

-# 🛠️ Service Selected
+## 🛠️ Service Selected

 **Service:** Nginx

-**Purpose:**
-Nginx is a high-performance web server and reverse proxy server used to host web applications and websites.
+**Purpose:** Nginx is a high-performance web server and reverse proxy server used to host web applications and websites.

 ---

-# ✅ Step 1 – Check Running Process
+## ✅ Step 1 – Check Running Process

 ### Command